Best Tool Belt for Electricians

 RUNNER UP

-OX Tools Pro 4 Piece Carpenter Tool Belt, Construction Rig, Leather Tool Belt with Two Pouches, Hammer Holder, Tape Measure Pocket, Adjustable Leather Belt, OX-P263604
+OX Tools Pro 4 Piece Carpenter Tool Belt and Tool Rig Set - Leather Tool Belt Construction Rig - Carpenter Tool Rig with Hammer Holder and Tape Measure Pocket - Adjustable Leather Belt - OX-P263604

 • Two large side pockets with up to 22 different pouches, slots, and hangers